 The Thunder Bay River Center, with its multiple partnerships of people, businesses & industries, will be an attraction to the more than 400,000 tourists who visit the area each year.
 Its unique combination of ADA compliant indoor-outdoor experience-based activities will make the River Center a destination for tourists & entrepreneurs who seek not only to learn more about the water, woods & communities of Northeast Michigan, but how a collaborative effort benefits the entire community.
 With its focus on the Thunder Bay River Watershed's ecosystems, the Center's programs will complement both the Besser Museum's historical & cultural history of Northeast Michigan & the National Marine Sanctuary focus on the shipwrecks & ecosystem of Lake Huron.

 Mission and Vision

 The mission of the Thunder Bay River Center is to preserve, protect & interpret the Thunder Bay River Watershed.

 The River Center aims to promote the economic vitality & ecological integrity of the Thunder Bay River Watershed's five counties (Alcona, Alpena, Montmorency, Oscoda, Presque Isle) through education, research & environmental stewardship.
 It is the guardian of the Thunder Bay River Watershed, a center for research, an institute for environmental education, a showcase for green technology, & a hub for ecologically sustainable outdoor recreation.

-The Donate Now button above will take you directly to the CFNEM website.
-Then click on River Center Fund link to make your donation at any time.
+The Donate button above will take you directly to the CFNEM River Center website.
+Complete the form to make your donation at any time.

 Help make your River Center